domoticz/domoticz/dzVents/documentation/README.md

 - Fixed bug in Domoticz where improper states were passed to the event scripts.
 This may happen on slower machines where several devices may have been updated before the event-system had a change to operate on them.
 In that case the event scripts received the current final state instead of the state at the moment of the actual event.
 - Added support for webroot. dzVents will now use the proper API url when domoticz is started with the -webroot switch.
 - Added support for event-bursts.
 If (on slower machines) events get queued up in Domoticz, they will be sent to dzVents in one-package.
 This makes event processing significantly faster.
+- Added `domoticz.data.initialize(varName)`.
+This will re-initialize non-historical variables to the initial value as defined in the data section.
+- You now no longer have to provide an initial value for a persistent variable when you declare it.
+So you can do `data = { 'a', 'b', 'c'}` instead of `data = {a={initial = nil}, b={initial=nil}, c={initial=nil} }`.
+You have to quote the names though.
+- A filter can now accept a table with names/id's instead of only functions.
+You can now do `domoticz.devices().filter({ 'mySwitch', 'myPIR', 34, 35, 'livingLights'})` which will give you a collection of devices with these names and ids.

 ##[2.3.0]